Carla Miller - President, City Ethics

 Carla Miller is the founder and president of City Ethics, an organization devoted to the establishment of government ethics programs across the United States, Europe and Australia.

 Since August 28, 2007, Carla has been working part-time in the appointed position of Ethics Officer for the City of Jacksonville.

 Read the appointment speech to the Jacksonville City Council.

-In September, 2013, Carla will begin a network Fellowship at the Safra Center for Ethics at Harvard University.
+In September, 2013, Carla began a network Fellowship at the Edmund J. Safra Center for Ethics at Harvard University.

 Carla was the Chair of the Jacksonville, Florida, Ethics Commission and worked on the rewrite of the city's ethics code.
 She has served in a volunteer capacity as the city's Ethics Officer since 1999 and has developed ethics training for elected officials and several thousand city employees.